plumdot/plumdot.github.io/about.md

 ---

 Hello, my name is Ralph. <br>
-I'm a software designer currently working for General Motors in Detroit, MI.<br>
+I'm a software designer currently working for General Motors in Detroit, MI.
 Prior to that, I worked as a web designer for Grey NYC.

 I started web design and front-end development during my time in undergrad.